Ever since I was out of school, I fell in love with learning.

 Once you’re more aware of your results through tracking them, take out time to reflect on it.
 List all the reasons why you fail, why you succeed, what you could do better next time, and what new obstacles can come your way.

-After you’ve practiced enough times, you will notice a difference in you.
+After you’ve practised enough times, you will notice a difference in you.
 But then, the real training happens in the discomfort zone when life throws unexpected and more difficult tests at you.

-When you’re not tracking your behavior and you didn’t plan for a conscious effort, you know if you’ve learned a key principle or not.
+When you’re not tracking your behaviour and you didn’t plan for a conscious effort, you know if you’ve learned a key principle or not.

 The cycle never ends.
 You can always improve and there always be more things to learn.
 So you decide what you want to focus on now and what you can schedule for later.